 Lesueur National Park is situated near Green Head, and is one of the most diverse and rich floral areas in the world.
 The park is home to over 900 species, including many plants found nowhere else in the world.

-Wildflowers bloom on Western Australia's Coral Coast all year round, but between July and October you’ll see some of the most stunning displays in the State, when blankets of brilliant wildflowers colour the outback landscape.
+Wildflowers bloom on Western Australia's Coral Coast all year round, but between late July and early October you’ll see some of the most stunning displays in the State, when blankets of brilliant wildflowers colour the outback landscape.

 * Top Five *

 - Stay: Wildflower haven of Western Flora Caravan, Camping & Tourist Park

 - Find: The rare Leschenaultia wreath flower at Pindar